 A Louisiana native, Lane earned a Bachelor's degree in Broadcast Journalism from Northwestern State University.
 Lane is a huge history buff and sees local journalism as an ideal opportunity to write the "first draft" of history as it happens.
 He hopes his passion for lifelong learning encourages others to take an interest in knowing their community.

-He currently serves as president of the NSU Alumni Association and was honored as NSU's ‘Distinguished Young Alumnus of the Year’ in 2017.
+He currently serves as past president of the NSU Alumni Association and was honored as NSU's ‘Distinguished Young Alumnus of the Year’ in 2017.
 Lane also volunteers on the advisory committee for the NSU Department of New Media, Journalism, and Communication Arts and serves on the board of directors of the Beta Omicron Alumni Chapter and Housing Corporation.

 Having presented educational programming at dozens of college campuses across the country, Lane has been named Pi Kappa Phi's national 'Volunteer of the Year,' 'Facilitator of the Year,' and was named to the fraternity's 'Thirty Under 30' list.
-He has also served on the faculty for numerous leadership conferences and also mentored student leaders as Chapter Advisor for Pi Kappa Phi at the University of Texas at Tyler and at Stephen F. Austin State University.
+He has also served on the faculty for numerous leadership conferences and mentored student leaders as Chapter Advisor for Pi Kappa Phi at the University of Texas at Tyler and at Stephen F. Austin State University.

+Lane and his wife live in Tyler.
 He is active in his church and volunteers with several community organizations.